DigitalMitford/DigMitCS/networkAnalysis/2-exploringCytoscape.md

 We prefer to output SVG for use in web-based digital edition projects.
 You could try opening the output SVG in a code editor to see how you might manipulate it.

-You can an also explore the interactive web outputs from Cytoscape, wh
+You can also explore the web outputs from Cytoscape, which do permit interaction.
+Here are two different web exports of our entire network, permitting visitors to tug on nodes and rearrange and explore them at will.

+* Simple Web View (only your styling):

+* Full Web View (your styling, plus lots of layout/theme options):